-Last year, Visual Lease worked with hundreds of global public companies going through lease accounting implementation.
-In this article, we’ll explain the missteps and oversights we saw that resulted in wasted time and effort, caused project delays, and opened up these firms to significant risk of inaccurate financial reporting.
-We’ll also share advice to help private firms avoid these pitfalls and experience a smoother (and less stressful) transition.
+Implementing a new lease accounting software is a complex but crucial step toward ensuring compliance with accounting standards and improving efficiency.
+Many companies encounter challenges during the implementation process, which can lead to delays, errors, and increased costs.
+Visual Lease has worked with hundreds of companies going through lease accounting implementation.
+In this article, we’ll explain the missteps and oversights we’ve seen that resulted in wasted time and effort, caused project delays, and opened up these firms to significant risk of inaccurate financial reporting.
+We’ll also share advice to help companies avoid these pitfalls and experience a smoother (and less stressful) transition.

 1. Underestimating the time and resources required

-Ask anyone who spent 2018 helping public companies through lease accounting implementation projects, and they will all tell you the same thing: many firms underestimated the time and the resources needed to get it done.
+Ask anyone who has helped companies through lease accounting implementation projects, and they will all tell you the same thing: many firms underestimated the time and the resources needed to get it done.
 So they waited too long to get started.
 And they failed to engage the help they needed early enough.
-We actually had a company come to us only 4 weeks prior to their January 1, 2019 implementation deadline!
+We actually had a company come to us only 4 weeks prior to their implementation deadline!
 We were able to help, but needless to say it was a difficult period for them that stretched right up until their first quarterly reporting date in March.

-Before accounting teams fully understand the scale and the scope of transitioning to FASB ASC 842 and/or IFRS 16, they often assume it will be a simple matter to gather data, do a few calculations, and produce journal entries.
+Before accounting teams fully understand the scale and the scope of transitioning to a new lease accounting software, they often assume it will be a simple matter to gather data, do a few calculations, and produce journal entries.
 In reality, there are many more accounting complexities, logistical issues, and technical details than you may expect.
-If you wait too long to start or fail to plan for adequate resources, you can easily be blindsided by unexpected issues and wind up not being ready in time to meet the compliance deadline.
+If you wait too long to start or fail to plan for adequate resources, you can easily be blindsided by unexpected issues and wind up not being ready in time to meet your deadline.

-Read this for details you might not know about lease accounting implementation: Lease Accounting Compliance Deadline: Will You Be Ready?
+Read this for details you might not know about lease accounting implementation: How to Implement Lease Accounting Technology

 2. Choosing the wrong implementation team